Best place to find information and services that your council provides...

 In St. Helens, the Local Plan consists of the following documents:

-In addition there as series of adopted Supplementary Planning Documents and Development Briefs.
+In addition there are series of adopted Supplementary Planning Documents and Development Briefs.
 These provide additional guidance on the interpretation and application of policies contained in the adopted Plans and are capable of being material considerations in planning decisions.
 A range of SPDs have already been adopted.

 The new Local Plan for St. Helens will replace all existing Local Plans once it is adopted.